gmalim/NBA_analysis/README_MVP.md

 - All regressors are cross-validated by using training data and the *LeaveOneGroupOut* cross-validation scheme, where a group is defined as a single NBA season.
 - Validation curves are visualized.
 - Regression metrics are calculated and listed for all models.
+- Feature importances for Decision Tree ensemble models (e.g. Random Forest) are calculated and listed for all CV groups.

 ### 6. Model training and predictions

 - Models are fitted using training data, fitted models are used to predict test data.
-- Regression metrics are calculated and listed for all models.
+- Regression metrics are calculated and listed for all models (if MVP has been awarded for test year).
-- Feature importances for Decision Tree ensemble models (e.g. Random Forest) are calculated and listed.
 - NBA player predictions for all models are listed.
 - The NBA MVP candidates are defined according to their median prediction rank over all models.